reactjs/react.dev/src/content/reference/rules/rules-of-hooks.md

 ---

 <Intro>
-Hooks are JavaScript functions, but you need to follow two rules when using them.
-We provide a [linter plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) to enforce these rules automatically.
+Hooks are defined using JavaScript functions, but they represent a special type of reusable UI logic with restrictions on where they can be called.
 </Intro>

 <InlineToc />